cmbrandt/cxx-fundamentals/2_design_patterns.md

 * Non-Virtual Interface (NVI)

 ### Pros:
-* Enables inversion control
+* Promotes code reuse by providing a common skeleton or template for algorithms
 * New variations of an algorithm are easy to implement by creating new subclasses
 * Common steps of the algorithm can be implemented directly in the interface class

 ### Cons:
-* Must subclass to specialize behavior
+* Relies on inheritance to reuse and customize behavior
 * Even small variations of an algorithm require the creation of a new class
 * The skeleton is fixed and cannot be changed (overcome by making the skeleton function virtual)